 Me: “No. But yeah–that’s carrots for you.”
 (Life comes full circle.
 Remember my grandmother?)

 Kortni: “Geez, how many do you eat?”

 Me: “Well, one big one every day, at least, in my Hot Pink Smoothie for breakfast.”

-That’s in Ch.
-10. You’ll be getting a sample at my classes in Sandy, Orem, and Riverdale in the next week!
-This is another way to use LOTS of carrots, which might be the reason I wore glasses in college and 20 years later, I had 20/20 vision with no corrective surgery or other measures.
+Here’s another way to use LOTS of carrots, the wonderful food that might just be responsible for my long-term vision improvement.
+I wore glasses in college and 20 years later, I had 20/20 vision with no corrective surgery or other measures.
 Commit to eating mostly whole foods and get excited about really cool things like that happening to YOU!

 Posted in: Recipes

 I made this soup last night and it was fantastic, my husband complimented it 3x (thats unusual) I added a bit of curry powder to it and it added an extra level of flavor so yummy.
 Toasted some whole wheat croutons with olive oil salt and pepper, added a nice crunch and texture to the soup.
 Would be great for a dinner party and oh so easy.
 Thanks Robyn!!

 This is a little off-topic, but… Do you know of a good digestive enzyme supplement that you’d recommend?
 Thanks!